mendix/docs/content/howto/mobile/include-local-bundled-resources.md

 ## 4 Building Your Mobile App

 Now that you have set up your hybrid app with the local resources, you may continue building it by following the [hybrid app package documentation](https://github.com/mendix/hybrid-app-template/).
+Once you build this app, your app will load more quickly the first time it is run because of the work you completed here.

 ## 5 Read More